paulhibbitts/published-markdown-files/scratch.md

 # Docsify-This Session Guide
-## "Leap into Open Publishing with Docsify-This!"
+## Leap into Open Publishing with Docsify-This!

 **Follow along during the session • Take notes • Try the challenges**